This weeks video is a quick welding project. A belt guard for an air compressor fabricated out of 16 ga carbon steel.

 For example, I had a comment on a video a few years ago about grinder guards.
 One fella ranted that in 30 years of work, he had never used a grinder without a guard and had zero tolerance for anyone who made excuses as to why they had to remove the guard to get in a tight area.

-Well, all I can say is that e must have worked in a different universe.
+Well, all I can say is that he must have worked in a different universe than me.

 Over the years, I have been into all kinds of areas where a grinder guard completely prevents any reasonable access.